-Sanquhar Castle ruin is situated on the
+Sanquhar Castle ruin is on the south side of

 Crichton family.
-The castle was
+The Castle was visited by

 mile long Southern Upland

 Way walking route passes right by the

 St Ninian's Baptist Church is on the south

-side of the town on Castle
+side of the Town on Castle Street.

 The Post Office is in the centre of Sanquhar